JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 This example took place when Jesus with his father Joseph went up to Jerusalem at around age 13.

-On the day before the Passover Sabbath, flood tides of spiritual illumination swept through the mortal mind of Jesus and filled his human heart to overflowing with affectionate pity for the spiritually blind and morally ignorant multitudes assembled for the celebration of the ancient Passover commemoration.
-[124:6.15] (P 1376)
+On the day before the Passover Sabbath, flood tides of spiritual illumination swept through the mortal mind of Jesus and filled his human heart to overflowing with affectionate pity for the spiritually blind and morally ignorant multitudes assembled for the celebration of the ancient Passover commemoration. [[UB 124:6.15](/en/The_Urantia_Book/124#p6_15)]

-Another example: Jesus asked his apostles “_But who say you that I am?_”…Simon Peter, springing to his feet, exclaimed: “_You are the Deliverer, the Son of the living God._”…(Jesus) said: “_This has been revealed to you by my Father._” [157:3.5-6] (P. 1746)
+Another example: Jesus asked his apostles “_But who say you that I am?_”…Simon Peter, springing to his feet, exclaimed: “_You are the Deliverer, the Son of the living God._”…(Jesus) said: “_This has been revealed to you by my Father._” [[UB 157:3.5-6](/en/The_Urantia_Book/157#p3_5)]

 And a personal experience: Having scant remembrance of my human father after he died when I was seven, I keenly felt the lack of a father’s watch care.
 What longing I had for a loving father’s guidance.
 With this background I recount a pivotal morning years ago.